jjdmol/LOFAR/branches/CEP-Pipeline-Task3759/CEP/Pipeline/docs/sphinx/source/author/index.rst

 In general, the recipe author must define the mapping between hostnames and job arguments themselves: this will depend on the details of the problem the recipe is addressing.
-Often, it is conventient to use one recipe to generate the mapping, then save it to disk for use by several recipes in the pipeline.
-This is the approach taken in LOFAR's standard imaging pipeline.
-Here, the :ref:`recipe-datamapper` recipe determines which filenames are accessible from which hosts, and stores them to disk in a :ref:`parset file <parset-handling>` formatted as follows:
+Store them to disk in a :ref:`parset file <parset-handling>` formatted as follows:

 .. code-block:: none